GUIDELINES AND APPLICATION

-The deadline for submitting applications with the department chair’s signature on the Request for Leave Form to the Office of the Vice Provost for Academic and Faculty Affairs is November 27, 2017 at 5:00 p.m.
-(PST).
-The Office of the Vice Provost for Academic and Faculty Affairs will then forward the application to the applicant’s dean.
+The deadline for submitting applications with the department chair’s signature on the Request for Leave Form is Friday, November 17, 2023.
+The Office of the Executive Vice Provost will then forward the application to the applicant’s dean.

 All USC full-time tenured faculty or RTPC faculty at full professor or associate professor rank in the arts, humanities, and humanistic social sciences are eligible to apply.
 Visiting faculty are ineligible.
-Faculty must have accrued a minimum of 6 semesters since their last sabbatical or, for RTPC faculty, have served a minimum of 3 uninterrupted years of full-time service.
-The ASHSS sabbatical, or paid leave for RTPC faculty, is one semester at full pay.
-Once the ASHSS sabbatical is taken, the sabbatical accrual clock begins anew.
+Tenured faculty must have accrued a minimum of 6 semesters since their last sabbatical or, for RTPC faculty, have served a minimum of 3 uninterrupted years of full-time service.
+The ASHSS early sabbatical, or paid leave for RTPC faculty, is one semester at full pay.
+Once the ASHSS early sabbatical is taken, the sabbatical accrual clock for tenured faculty.
 The Provost’s Office will also provide the applicant’s dean with funds to help defray teaching replacement costs.

 ELIGIBILITY AND CONDITIONS

-- Recipients of any ASHSS award or Zumberge Award in 2014-2015 or later are ineligible for this year’s competition.
+- Recipients of any ASHSS award or Zumberge award in 2020-2021 or later are ineligible for this year’s competition.

-- All sabbatical requirements and rules apply, except as modified by this memo.
-See the Faculty Handbook.
+- For tenured faculty, all sabbatical requirements and rules apply, except as modified by this memo.
+See the Faculty Handbook 3-D(2).

 - Any publication or creative endeavor arising from work supported by the fund should acknowledge the Office of the Provost and Advancing Scholarship in the Humanities and Social Sciences grant program at the University of Southern California.
-For scholarly projects, copies of publications should be submitted to the Office of the Vice Provost for Academic and Faculty Affairs.
-For creative projects, copies of the finished work, where feasible, and any resulting publicity materials, press clippings, or reviews should be submitted to the Office of the Vice Provost for Academic and Faculty Affairs.
+For scholarly projects, copies of publications should be submitted to the Office of the Executive Vice Provost.
+For creative projects, copies of the finished work, where feasible, and any resulting publicity materials, press clippings, or reviews should be submitted to the Office of the Executive Vice Provost.